Dealing with the practical impact of coronavirus

 Local community volunteer groups across the UK can support people who are self-isolating or staying at home.
 You can find local groups through the Covid-19 Mutual Aid UK website.

 Shop online if you can, or ask others to collect shopping for you.
-Your local pharmacy may be able to deliver your medicines if someone else can’t collect them for you.
-You can register to get priority online supermarket shopping if you were shielding in Scotland or Wales.
-If you live in England and you have priority access to supermarket deliveries, this will carry on until 21 June 2021.
+Your local pharmacy may be able to deliver your medicines for you.
 If you need urgent food or care, contact your local council.

-The government has support services for people who have been shielding.
+The government still has support services for people who were shielding.

-- If you live in England, NHS Volunteer Responders will carry on delivering the food you buy, your prescriptions and any essential items you need.
+- If you live in England, NHS Volunteer Responders will carry on delivering food, prescriptions and any essential items you need.
 They can also help with transport to medical appointments, but your doctor or nurse will need to refer you for this.

 - If you live in Scotland, you can get in touch with your local authority for support with getting food.
 The government’s helpline and text message shielding service will still provide support to people who have been shielding.